ovinokurov/userapi/README.md

-# User API with Kafka Integration
+# User API with Kafka and GraphQL Integration

-This is a Spring Boot-based RESTful API for managing users.
-It integrates with Apache Kafka to publish user-related events.
+This is a Spring Boot-based API for managing users, featuring both REST and GraphQL endpoints, and integrating with Apache Kafka to publish user-related events.

 ## Features

-- Create and retrieve users using a RESTful API
+- Create and retrieve users using RESTful API
+- Query users with flexible selection of fields using GraphQL
 - Kafka integration to send user creation events
 - In-memory message storage for consumed Kafka messages
-- Swagger UI for API exploration
+- Swagger UI for REST API exploration
 - Unit tests using JUnit and Mockito
 - Dockerized Kafka + Zookeeper setup for local development